10,000 signatures reached

 Pandemic pay for South Australia's frontline nurses

-Members of the public, we have always been here to help you.
-Please help us now by signing this petition.
+We have always been here to help you.
+Please help us by signing and sharing this petition.

 Why is this important?

-(a worried Emergency nurse, on behalf of all worried nurses)
+(An Emergency nurse, on behalf of all tired nurses)